 - Contractors plant insurance - covers the cost of replacing or repairing plant and equipment affected by an insured incident like theft, fire or flood – with cover available for both owned plant and hired plant.

-FREE Insurance health check
+FREE Business Insurance check

 With so many types of cover to choose from, there is a risk you may be over-insured or perhaps arranged unnecessary dual insurance.
-Our FREE no-obligation insurance health check will compare the cover, service and price you're getting with what we can provide.
+Our FREE no-obligation business insurance check will compare the cover, service and price you're getting with what we can provide.
 As well as identifying if you're missing out on valuable enhanced benefits – we may potentially save you money too.

 If you need to speak with us, please call the NICEIC Insurance team on 0333 015 6629.